-- Upgrade its fleet to include planes that are able to hold 150 passengers
+- Upgrade its fleet to include planes that can hold 150 passengers

-- Increase current number of destinations to 30
+- Increase the current number of destinations to 30

 - Expand operations by offering customers holiday packages and short breaks

-Marketing information systems (MIS) and environmental scanning are essential components that are imperative for data collection in order to develop a strategic marketing plan.
-MIS is used to bring together incongruent or contrasting items of data into a form of information that is coherent and applicable.
-MIS should not be considered as just raw data, it provides a means of interpreting the information provided by MIS to aid in decision making.
-According to Kotler (1988) MIS is a “continuous form and interacting structure of people, equipment and procedures to gather, sort, analyse, evaluate, and distribute pertinent, timely and accurate information for use by implementation and control.”
-The following diagram illustrates the functional implementation of MIS that B Airline will need to employ in order to conduct research for expanding and developing packages for the European Holiday promotion.
+Marketing information systems (MIS) and environmental scanning are essential components for data collection to develop a strategic marketing plan.
+MIS is used to bring together incongruent or contrasting data items into a form of coherent and applicable information.
+MIS should not be considered raw data; it provides a means of interpreting the information provided by MIS to aid in decision-making.
+According to Kotler (1988), MIS is a “continuous form and interacting structure of people, equipment and procedures to gather, sort, analyse, evaluate, and distribute pertinent, timely and accurate information for use by implementation and control.”
+The following diagram illustrates MIS’s functional implementation that B Airline will need to employ to research expanding and developing European holiday promotion packages.

-Since B Airline has been business for a number of years it has a wealth of information that can be utilised which includes internal records that are of instant value to marketing decisions, orders received, stockholdings, and sales invoices.
-Records can be used by marketing managers to sort, examine, and interpret data which can be incorporated into a marketing strategy from information received from sales invoices such as:
+Since B Airline has been business for several years, it has a wealth of information that can be utilised, including internal records that are of instant value to marketing decisions, orders received stockholdings and sales invoices.
+Marketing managers can use records to sort, examine, and interpret data which can be incorporated into a marketing strategy from information received from sales invoices such as: